Adri14r/computer-science-class/journal.md

 10/2/23 my progress in codehas was good
 10/3/23 my progress in codehs was awesome
 10/4/23 my pro9gres was good
+10/5/23 it was awesome im doing zumii car

 9/21/23 my progress in codehs was awesome